ImperialCollegeLondon/dcw-splittingintowords/README.md

 Note that

-./findwords2 -w ../my-dict-words "mostEnglishsentencesdon'tconvenientlyuppercasethefirstletterofeveryword"
+./findwords2 -w ../my-dict-words "MostEnglishsentencesdon'tconvenientlyuppercasethefirstletterofeveryword"

 works to generate the sentence we saw earlier.
 Isn't that nice:-)

-Third, I wrote a rather different version called "findallpossible" which produces ALL possible word sequences (where every candidate word is in the dictionary).
-It's left as an exercise for the reader to work out which is the most likely, or the most grammatical, or whatever.
+Third, I wrote a rather different version called "findallpossible" which produces ALL possible word breakdowns (where every candidate word is in the dictionary).
+It's left as a (very hard) exercise for the reader to work out which word breakdown is the most grammatical, or the most semantically meaningful, or the one with the greatest probability of being correct, or whatever.

 Fourth, I translated findwords1 into C, giving c-version/findlongest.c, using a set-of-strings ADT module that I wrote many years ago - essentially it's a hash table with no values:-)

-Note how 108 words of Perl (findwords1) becomes 764 lines of C (including set.c and set.h), or 204 lines of C (excluding the set module, which to be fair I had written years ago).
+Note how 108 lines of Perl (findwords1) becomes 764 lines of C (including set.c and set.h), or 204 lines of C (excluding the set module, which to be fair I had written years ago).
 Actually, many of those lines (in both Perl and C versions) are comments, without those it's roughly 80 lines of